AlexLiu2022/blog/content/en/about/_index.md

 ##### Sections

-<center ><u><span style="font-size:24px">( Notes & Files & GPT are independent websites )</span></u></center>

-- Public : workflows, notes, tech blogs, investment related
+- Public : tech blogs, investment related
 - Self : All kinds of fragments / serious || pretentious articles
 	- please read [About Readers](https://alex.liu.xyz/useless/about-readers/)
+- Notes (external) :
-- Notes : The knowledge network formed by the notes taken on <a href="https://obsidian.md/" target="_blank">Obsidian</a>, published through the plug-in <a href="https://github.com/oleeskild/obsidian-digital-garden" target="_blank">Digital Garden</a>
+	- The knowledge network formed by the notes taken on <a href="https://obsidian.md/" target="_blank">Obsidian</a>
+	- Published through the Obsidian community plugin <a href="https://github.com/oleeskild/obsidian-digital-garden" target="_blank">Digital Garden</a>
+- Files (external) :
-- Files : A list of files built using <a href="https://alist.nn.ci/" target="_blank">Alist</a>
+	- A list of files built using <a href="https://alist.nn.ci/" target="_blank">Alist</a>
 	- Integrate storages of cloud server and other netdisks
 	- Personal file management || Share
+- GPT (external) :
-- GPT : Mirror for private & friends' use
+	- Mirror for private & friends' use
-- Tags : tag cloud for classification & retrieval( for being cool in fact
+- Tags : tag cloud for classification & retrieval ( for being cool in fact
 <br>

 ##### Some Tips